apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   consumer so that produces do not slow down to the speed of the slowest consumer.
 If set to `block`, the producers block on slow consumers which makes producers only as fast as the slowest consumer on the topic.

+* `auto_delete_after`: If not set to `0` then the topic will automatically delete once there have been no consumers or producers on it for the configured number of seconds.
+Defaults to 300 if not set.

 ##### Durable Subscriptions